Implant Dentistry

 Dental implants are artificial root replacements that are surgically inserted into the jaw bone to replace missing teeth.
 Special implant surgical training is required to perform these procedures.
 Usually specialists such as Prosthodontists, Periodontists, or Oral Surgeons are most qualified to do these implant procedures.
 It takes two to four months for an implant to become permanently anchored to the bone.

 The replacement teeth are then attached to implants and function in a manner almost identical to natural teeth.
-They can also very natural looking and can enhance and restore a patient’s smile!
+They can also look very natural looking and can enhance and restore a patient’s smile!

 Dental implants are very strong, stable, and durable and will last many years, but on occasion, they will have to be re-tightened or replaced due to normal wear.